Dr Iain Channing

 Channing, I. (2015) The Police and the Expansion of Public Order Law in Britain, 1829-2012, Routledge .

-‘“I’m going on a march, cos I want Britain to be about British!”
-A comparison of Legal Responses to the Public Processions of the British Union of Fascists and the English Defence League’ presented at Modern Activism, SOLON and Centre for Contemporary British History, 27-30 June 2012 at Liverpool.
+2012 Presented paper, ‘“I’m going on a march, cos I want Britain to be about British!”
+A comparison of Legal Responses to the Public Processions of the British Union of Fascists and the English Defence League’ at the Modern Activism conference for academics and practitioners held at Liverpool University.

-‘Human Rights from the Age of Extremes to the Age of Terror’ presented at From School Exclusion Orders to Anti Terror Laws: Human Rights and the Use of Law in the Modern State, SOLON, the Institute of Advanced Legal Studies and the Human Rights Consortium, 22 October 2010.
+2010 Presented paper, ‘Human Rights from the Age of Extremes to the Age of Terror’ at SOLON’s conference entitled From School Exclusion Orders to Anti Terror Laws: Human Rights and the Use of Law in the Modern State at the Institute of Advanced Legal Studies.

 Iain Channing is a contributor to the legal encyclopedia Westlaw UK Insight.